uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/data_sources/index.rst

 Fields can have numerical or text format, where text usually refers to some categorized values.
 Delimiter is a comma by default, but generally can be any given symbol.
 For more details, see <https://en.wikipedia.org/wiki/Comma-separated_values>.

+CSV data source requires input file name to be set in the constructor, while other attributes can be initialized with default values.
+All attributes can be changed using setter functions, including file name, to support reading from multiple files with similar configurations.

 ::